 Every other week, I paper trade the latest stock recommended by the Motley Fool.
 I’m “investing” $1,000 into each stock.
 I assume no commissions and I buy fractional shares to invest as close to the full $1,000 into each stock as possible.
-(There are now multiple services that no longer charge commissions and/or allow you to purchase fractional shares.)
+(There are now multiple services that no longer charge commissions and/or allow you to purchase fractional shares, such as M1Finance.)
 I believe this to be a fair way of measuring the returns of their stock picks.

 Then I “invest” $1,000 into the S&P 500 in a separate portfolio.
 I’m using Vanguard’s 500 Index Fund Investor Shares (VFINX), again with fractional shares and with no commissions.